qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Point displacement
 ..................

-The Point Displacement Renderer works to visualize all features of a point layer, even if they have the same location.
+The :index:`Point Displacement` renderer works to visualize all features of a point layer, even if they have the same location.
 To do this, the symbols of the points are placed on a displacement circle around a center symbol.